ghc/ghc/docs/users_guide/using-optimisation.rst

     :default: off

-    If this flag is on, call-patten specialision will specialise a call ``(f (Just x))`` with an explicit constructor agument, even if the argument is not scrutinised in the body of the function.
+    If this flag is on, call-pattern specialisation will specialise a call ``(f (Just x))`` with an explicit constructor argument, even if the argument is not scrutinised in the body of the function.
 This is sometimes beneficial; e.g. the argument might be given to some other function that can itself be specialised.